Srutiverma123/GAMINATOR-MISCRITS-using-UNITY-2D-3D/README.md

 Miscrits is a turn based combat game, consisting of mythical creatures.
 You will wander around in a magical forest that contains these creatures, searching for creatures to fight against, and defeat them.
 Player will be playing the role of a miscrit which will fight with six other miscrits.

 # Demo of the game
 https://drive.google.com/file/d/1o_3BDpXa4XD7PS3OIJgRpe3Lve-GXpf8/view?usp=sharing

 After downloading the codes, run home.html using Mozilla Firefox browser.

 # GAME is built in Unity 2D & the INSTRUCTIONS PAGE is built using Unity 3D.
+This website provides the feature to read the instructions book of the game, play the game and chat with other players.

 # GAME MECHANICS
 The game requires you to grind which needs the player to defeat the enemies to boost up his health and attack power so he can defeat the boss witch who is very powerful having